Questions About VA Loan Program

 While VA loan borrowers can avoid the down payment and mortgage insurance, they do encounter a “funding fee.”
 The Department of Veterans Affairs uses these funds to help sustain the program, making it available to future generations of borrowers.

 The good news is you have some flexibility here.
-The VA loan funding fee can be paid upfront (at closing) or rolled into the loan.
+The VA loan funding fee can be paid at closing or rolled into the loan.

 Can I Use a VA Loan to Refinance an Existing Mortgage?

 Yes, you could use the VA loan program to refinance your existing mortgage loan, even if you currently have a conventional (non-VA) loan.
-Homeowners who are currently paying for private mortgage insurance could potentially refinance into a VA loan and eliminate their PMI, thereby reducing their housing costs.
+Homeowners currently paying for private mortgage insurance could refinance to a VA loan and eliminate their PMI, thereby reducing their housing costs.

 How Long Does It Take to Close?

-According to data compiled by the Department of Veterans Affairs, home buyers using VA loans can get from the application to the final closing in around 44 days on average.
+According to data compiled by the Department of Veterans Affairs, home buyers using VA loans can, on average, go from the application to the final closing in around 44 days.

-This is comparable to the average processing and closing timeframe for conventional mortgage loans.
-So the idea that VA loans “take forever to close” doesn’t hold water.
+This is comparable to conventional mortgage loans’ average processing and closing timeframe.
+So, the idea that VA loans “take forever to close” doesn’t hold water.

 Can I Get a VA Loan While I’m on Active Duty?